Uganda confirms first Ebola case outside outbreak in Congo

 Confirmation of Ebola was made on Tuesday by the Uganda Virus Institute.
 “The ministry of health and WHO have dispatched a rapid response team to Kasese to identify other people who may be at risk,” WHO said.

-Congo’s health ministry, however, in a separate statement said the boy, from Mabalako, arrived on Monday at Congo’s Kasindi border post.
+Congo’s health ministry in a separate statement said the boy, from Mabalako, arrived on Monday at Congo’s Kasindi border post.
 There, a dozen family members appeared to have symptoms and were transferred to an isolation center at the local hospital for observation.

 Six family members then broke away while being transferred to an Ebola treatment center in Beni and crossed into Uganda while Congolese border officials alerted their Ugandan colleagues, Congo’s health ministry said.
 Uganda officials found the family members at the Kagando hospital, where the boy’s Ebola case was confirmed.